 Lecturing and Teaching

 Sept 2002- 2011, London Metropolitan University, Senior Lecturer 0.5 fractional, 3D Design and Craft.
-Course organiser 2002-04.
-Module leader and supervisor across modules in studio design, workshop practice and contextual and theoretical studies.
+Course organiser 2002-05 for the BA(hons) programme.
+Module leader and supervisor across modules in studio design, workshop practice and contextual and theoretical studies at BA, MA, and FdA levels.
+Wrote course materials including writing and launching new courses.

 Various periods of teaching have been undertaken at Camberwell College of Art, Ravensbourne College of Design, Central Saint Martins, University of East London.